12 Shifts for Learner-Centered Classrooms Master Class Program

 Includes

-• Bi- Weekly cohort Meetings for virtual group coaching
+• Seven cohort meetings for group coaching and strategy sessions

 • Digital Portfolio Development and Review